haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/env/variables-build.md

 -  **Default**—_Not set_
 -  **Version**—Magento 2.1.4 and later

 Themes include numerous files.
 Set this variable to `true` if you want to skip copying over theme files during build.
 This is helpful when static content deployment occurs during the build phase.
-Use commas to separate multiple theme locations.
-For example, the Luma theme is included with {{site.data.var.ece}}.
+Use commas to separate multiple theme locations. 例如， the Luma theme is included with {{site.data.var.ece}}.
 You may not need to constantly deploy this theme with your code updates and deployments.
 To exclude the `magento/luma` theme:

 ```yaml
 stage: